scorpiov/scorpiov-nodes/README.md

 - Random or Serial selection mode; Serial remembers position and loops
 - Parses and loads `<lora:name:weight>` tags found in the resolved text directly onto the model/clip
 - Outputs CONDITIONING, MODEL, CLIP, and the resolved STRING
+- **Comments** are supported both in wildcard `.txt` files and typed directly into the node's own text box — see [Comments](#comments) below
+- A live **🎨 Highlighted Preview** box sits under the text field, color-coding `{ }` groups, `( )` weights, `:weight` numbers, and comments as you type — read-only, just a visual aid

 ### Wildcard Prompter 📝
 <img width="806" height="846" alt="workflow(2)" src="https://github.com/user-attachments/assets/8f7232b8-7637-40d5-8466-4124f2429a1d" />

 Text-only variant of the Wildcard Processor — no `model`/`clip` inputs, no LoRA loading.
 Just resolves wildcards and outputs the string, so you can feed it into a Lora Tag Loader or CLIPTextEncode.
 Useful when you want to build your prompt text before deciding what to do with it.
+Same comment support and Highlighted Preview as the Wildcard Processor.

+#### Comments

+Both wildcard nodes, and the `.txt` files they load from `wildcards/`, support two comment styles:

+- `# comment` — everything from a `#` to the end of that line is dropped.
+Works on its own line, or trailing after real text (`blonde hair # my favorite`).
+- `/* comment */` — block comments, C-style.
+Can span multiple lines, and the markers don't need to sit alone on their own line — `/* this` on one line and `is a comment */` two lines later works exactly like you'd expect from any C-style comment.

+Comments are stripped before wildcards or `{a|b|c}` groups are resolved, so they never reach the resolved prompt, Save Image, or embedded PNG metadata.

 ### Lora Tag Loader 🏷️
 <img width="1566" height="693" alt="image" src="https://github.com/user-attachments/assets/71fd2cdb-df20-4930-a273-af0fd12e3234" />